-The Vila-seca Celler Noucentista (Winery) is located right next to the Vila-seca Castle and has been deemed a Cultural Asset of Local Interest.
-The building was constructed in 1919, a work by architect Pere Domènech i Roure (son of architect Lluís Domènech i Muntaner).
+The Celler de Vila-seca is very close to the Castell de Vila-seca and is considered a Cultural Asset of Local Interest.
+The building was built in 1919 by the architect Pere Domènech i Roure (son of the architect Lluís Domènech i Muntaner).

 The Celler Noucentista is one of the items included on the route to get to know the historic centre via the heritage monuments with QR codes.